justnat3/justnat3/README.md

 ### Hi there 👋, my name is Nate!
 Not exactly sure why  you clicked on my profile, however!
 Thank you for visiting!

-Skills: Python // JS // TS // Bash
+Skills: Python // JS // Golang

-- :computer: I’m currently working on the PyRoster.
+- :computer: I’m currently working on the GolangLearning.
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning Golang
 - :sparkles: Fun fact: The linux kernel has nearly 10,000 lines of code added everyday

 ![GitHub stats](https://github-readme-stats.vercel.app/api?username=justnat3&show_icons=true)